craigk5n/k5ncal/README.txt

 some features not yet implemented.

 Features not yet implemented:
- - advanced recurrence rules (every other week, specific weekdays, etc.)
+ - Advanced recurrence rules (every other week, specific weekdays, etc.)
+   You will be able to properly view events with advanced recurrence rules if they are imported or part of a subscribed calendar, but you cannot edit or create these type of events from k5nCal yet.
- - modify in any way events from a subscribed calendar
+ - Modify in any way events from a subscribed calendar
- - views other than the 5-week month view
+ - Biews other than the 5-week month view
- - many others... see the app home page and click on "Plans" to see what else will eventually be added.
+ - Many others... see the app home page and click on "Plans" to see what else will eventually be added.

 ---------------------------------------------------------------------------